The first Lincoln cents went into circulation on this day in 1909ย โ they were issued to mark the centennial of Abraham Lincoln’s birth in 1809.

 You and your students can find all sorts of additional information about the Lincoln cent in its current form by going right to the source: the website of the U.S. Mint (usmint.gov).

-What numismatical discoveries have you made in your homeschool (or on other planets) this Hercules Term? ๐
+What numismatical discoveries have you and your students made in your homeschool (or on other planets) this Hercules Term? ๐

 โกโ Lessons that make cents: The Mint has a large collection of free lesson plans and games available on a wide range of topics for students of all agesย โ just the thing to get some educational treasure hunting under way!ย ๐